PaNOSC-ViNYL/ase/doc/overview.rst

 The Gaussian Cube file format describes volumetric data as well as atom positions, it originates from the Gaussian software package.
-The volume data should be a 3 dimensional ndarray describing the volumetric data for the unit cell, given in the Atoms object::
+The volume data should be a 3 dimensional :term:`ndarray` describing the volumetric data for the unit cell, given in the Atoms object::

   write('x.cube', co, data=a)

-Here ``a`` is the ndarray.
+Here *a* is the ndarray.
 If the array has complex numbers, then the absolute vale is written.
 Use::

-  from numpy import angle
   write('xp.cube', co, data=angle(a))

 to write the phases.